maxfolley/mogwai/README.md

     $ mogwai

 The contents of the 'build' directory will now reside at the root of the s3 bucket.

+Optionall, you can pass the bucket name into the executable.

+    $ mogwai mybucket